MagnusOdenson/STE/Product overview - dev focused.md

 What developers need to deploy Mocker-based microservices is to:
 - Install the Mocker daemon that runs and orchestrates containers on a given software virtualization platform in the cloud
-- To familiarize themselves with the structure of Mockerfiles
+- To familiarize themselves with the structure git pushof Mockerfiles
 - To familiarize themselves with the API of the Mocker daemon.

 >**NOTE**\